 The Kingsley Tufts is generally for more experienced writers, while the Kate Tufts poetry contest is for the first book of poetry published by a writer.

-This is a great competition for new writers who have published a novel – the submission must be the author’s first novel, and it must have been published in this calendar year.
+This is a great fiction prize for new writers who have published a novel – the submission must be the author’s first novel, and it must have been published in this calendar year.
 If you’ve published previous books in a different form (e.g. poetry collections or short stories), you’re still eligible.

-The award is co-sponsored by Virginia Commonwealth University, which also sponsors the Rebecca Mitchell Tarumoto Short Fiction Prize if you’re looking for a short story contest!
+The book award is co-sponsored by Virginia Commonwealth University, which also sponsors the Rebecca Mitchell Tarumoto Short Fiction Prize if you’re looking for a short story contest!

 Submissions close at the end of 2023, with winners announced in the summer of 2024.

-This is another great short story competition with a sizeable cash prize.
+This is another great short story award with a sizeable cash prize.
 The award is open to writers who have published a book-length collection of fiction or at least three short stories or novellas in commercial magazines or literary journals.
 The award is open to any writers working in English – you needn’t be a citizen of the United States.

 Manuscripts are judged anonymously by nationally known writers.
 Past judges include Joyce Carol Oates, Margaret Atwood, Raymond Carver, Russell Banks, Robert Penn Warren and Joan Didion.